 - Reinforce a friendly Gym by giving Berries to the Pokémon, increasing the Pokémon’s motivation and making it harder for rival teams to capture the location.

 - Feeding a Pokemon multiple berries in succession reduces the amount of motivation gained per berry.
-For the first six berries, each one is half as effective as the previous one; the 7th to the 10th one will be as effective as the 6th one.
+For the first six berries, each one is less effective as the previous one; the 7th to the 10th one will be as effective as the 6th one.
 For the detailed sequence of berry effectiveness, you may visit this guide.
 There is a cool down of 30 minutes before this reduction resets.

 - Feeding any Pokemon ANY berry nets +20 stardust per berry fed.

 - Feeding any Pokemon (ally's or your own Pokemon) any berry can possibly award one candy of that fed Pokemon.
 According to this TheSilphRoad research, the candy dropping rate is around 1.2% per berry fed.

 Badges have four tiers: Basic, Bronze, Silver, and Gold.
 Badges will earn you bonus items when spinning the Photo Disc of the respective gym.